 - Emergency Room– for medical emergencies.

-Visitors must be screened and wear a mask at all times while in the hospital.
+Visitors must wear a mask at all times while in the hospital.
 While in NFRMC, all are asked to help us maintain social distancing standards and should remain in the patient's room as much as possible during their entire visit.
 Any potential visitors who show signs of respiratory illness or have a fever will not be permitted in the hospital, and will be invited to go to the Emergency Room for treatment- which is open 24/7.

 We appreciate the cooperation of our visitors, patients, colleagues and providers to support our infection control efforts during the COVID–19 pandemic.
 We will continue to monitor our local circumstances as they evolve and the CDC updates its guidance and will provide updates as needed.